Sussex Premier Health, Hastings: Important update for patients with upcoming appointments

 Your procedure

 Once you’re ready, our nurses will help you prepare for your operation.
-You will see your consultant and there’ll be a chance to meet your anaesthetist and surgical team.
+You will see your consultant, and you will have a chance to meet your anaesthetist and surgical team.

-Before the procedure you’ll have a general anaesthetic so you’ll be asleep.
-During the operation which usually takes between one and two hours your surgeon will make incisions in your breasts and insert your new implants.
+In order for you to undergo the procedure, you’ll have a general anaesthetic, so you’ll be asleep for the duration of the operation.
+This usually takes between one and two hours.
+Your surgeon will make incisions in your breasts and insert your new implants.

 Treatment and recovery timeline